hexa-org/policy/specs/IDQL-core-specification.md

 rules operate.
 The Policy Gateway provides the following objects
 * _Identity Providers_ define `authId` identifiers are used in a `subject` clause in IDQL.
 Each provider SHOULD have a set of claims which may be used in policy conditions.
-Where possible, claims from Identity Providers should be mapped to claims defined by
+Where possible, claims from Identity Providers should be mapped to definitions from:
   * [OpenID Connect](https://openid.net/specs/openid-connect-core-1_0.
     html#Claims).
   * And, for extended User profile attributes, use